Norq

 Divider with attributes

 The {color="..." thickness="..." width="..."} block attributes customize the divider.
-Color tokens are resolved through the theme.
+Color tokens are resolved through the brand.
 Thickness and width values get a px suffix if no unit is present.

 ---